Vietnam & Cambodia Real Food Adventure

 The motorbike tour of Hue has been assessed for safety and is closely monitored (helmets are provided and drivers are licensed).
 However, alternative transport can be arranged for those who would prefer not to travel by motorbike.

 Facilities at the Mekong Delta homestay are quite basic.
-But authentic, heart-warming experiences of local life should more than make up for the lack of creature comforts.
+But an authentic, heartwarming experience of local Mekong life should more than makeup for the lack of creature comforts.

-You will visit a number of temples on this trip, and this requires a level of modesty.
+You will visit several temples on this trip, and this requires modesty.
 Be sure to bring clothes that cover the arms and pants or skirts that go past the knees.
-A light scarf is also a good idea for covering shoulders and arms when it’s hot.
+A light scarf is also a good idea for covering shoulders and arms when it's hot.

 Important information